elliowo/elliowo/README.md

 Hello :)

 I am currently working as a full-stack developer.
-As the sole developer at non-tech family company.
-I oversee the all websites and infrastructure.
+As the sole developer at family company, I oversee the all websites and infrastructure.

 ---

 - Currently learning OS dev
-- Probably editing emacs config
-- Reach me on Matrix
+- Contact me through Matrix

 ---